 In 1950, the building underwent further remodeling, with the front of the structure receiving the most notable change.
 The steps were removed and a new entryway added at that time.

-In 1968, the Clay County State Bank became affiliated with the Commerce Bancshares Inc. of Kansas City.
-A new building was erected for the business at the corner of Broadway and Thompson Avenue, on the site of the old Chadwick Hotel.
-At that time, the Kemper family of Kansas City, MO, gave the building to the city of Excelsior Springs.
+In 1968, the Clay County State Bank became affiliated with the Kemper family's Commerce Bancshares Inc. of Kansas City, Missouri.
+Commerce erected a new building at the northwest corner of Broadway and Thompson Avenue, on the site of the old Chadwick Hotel.
+At that time, the Kemper Foundation sold the building to the city of Excelsior Springs for a nominal fee.

-The building at 103-105 Broadway is now known as the Francis Hotel.
+The building at 103-105 Broadway is now known as the museum's Francis Exhibition Hall.
 Its history is not as well documented as the bank portion of the museum.
-It was built in 1919-1920 also on the sight of the town’s first hotel.
-The second floor was always a hotel.
-In 1930, Francis Parle bought the St. Joe Hotel and changed its name to The Francis Hotel.
-The first floor has housed several businesses including a shoe store, Excelsior Institute & Hospital, and Wicker’s Furniture prior to the city obtaining it in the late 1980’s.
+It was built sometime after 1913 on the remaining portion of former hotel grounds.
+The first floor was used as retail space, while the second floor was used as guest rooms for St. Joe Hotel, located behind the bank building with the entrance on South Main.
+In 1934, Francis Parle, a well-known local hotel clerk, and a partner bought the St. Joe Hotel and changed its name to The Francis.
+The first floor has housed several businesses including a shoe store, Excelsior Institute & Hospital, and Wicker’s Furniture prior to the city obtaining it in the late 1980s.
 The city bought the building because it was in poor condition and in danger of collapsing.
-Since it was connected with the bank/museum, it became important to preserve it.
-In 2001 the city transferred the bank and the Francis to the Chamber of Commerce.
+Because it was connected with the bank/museum, it became important to preserve it.
+In 2001 the city transferred ownership of the bank and the Francis to the Chamber of Commerce.
 They cleaned out the unstable flooring on the first floor and started to clean out the second floor by removing plaster and lath.
-Currently 8 of the 15 second floor rooms are framed only by studs.
-In 2003 the Chamber gave the buildings to the Museum.
+Currently eight of the 15 second floor rooms are framed only by studs.
+In 2003 the Chamber sold the buildings to the museum.

 The Francis stood dormant until the summer of 2006 when an upcoming Smithsonian Exhibit was going to require the entire floor space of the bank.
-A group of local people decided the Francis needed to be rehabbed to hold the museum’s show cases during the exhibition.
-The building is a tribute to Excelsior Springs’ civic pride.
+A group of local people decided the Francis needed to be rehabbed to hold the museum’s showcases during the exhibition.
+The building is a tribute to the community's civic pride.
 The original estimate to rehab the Francis was upwards of $150,000; it was rehabbed to its current condition for less than $42,000.
-This was accomplished by volunteers, including the Excelsior Job Corps and electrical trade classes from the Career Center, and suppliers donating materials or providing it at greatly reduced cost.
+This was accomplished by volunteers, including students from the Excelsior Job Corps and electrical trade classes from the Career Center, and suppliers who donated or provided materials at a greatly reduced cost.

 History of Excelsior Springs

-In less than one year 200 houses nestled in the little valley and clung to the rugged hillsides, while hundreds of visitors had to content themselves at campfires, under tents and in the shelter of covered wagons.
-In less than 18 months the new community was incorporated as a city of the 4th Class.
-The improvements included numerous hotels, boarding houses, churches, school, opera house, livery stables and stores.
+In less than a year, 200 houses were nestled in the little valley and clung to the rugged hillsides, while hundreds of visitors had to content themselves at campfires, under tents and in the shelter of their wagons.
 A second spring was found in 1881.
-First known as Empire it became the Regent Spring.
-In 1893, Regent Water received a medal at the Chicago World’s Fair, for having the highest iron content of any known water.
-The 3rd spring was Relief Spring found almost in the basin of Dry Fork of Fishing River.
+First known as Empire, it later was renamed the Regent Spring.
+Regent's sulpho-saline mineral water and the ginger ale produced at the bottling plant south of the Elms Hotel both received medals at the Chicago's Columbian Exposition in 1893 and the World's Fair in St. Louis in 1904.
+The third mineral water spring was the Relief Spring found almost in the basin of Dry Fork of Fishing River.